 Your academic references must be able to provide insight into your intellectual capacity and your preparation for continuing your dissertation research in China.
 Letters that are no more than character references are insufficient, as these will not provide us with the information we need to assess your abilities as a scholar at the graduate level.

 In addition to two academic references, you must provide a third reference assessing your Chinese language ability.
-You are required to have achieved an HSK score of 3, which is roughly equivalent to two years of undergraduate Chinese language study.
 Your language references writers must attest to your ability to work in Chinese at the level necessary to successfully conduct your dissertation research.

 Question 41: Most Highly Preferred Institutions